What Are Two Key Elements in Deciding How to Collect Data for Marketing Research?

 Marketing research plays a crucial role in shaping effective strategies.
-Data is the foundation of any successful marketing campaign: understanding customer behavior, market trends, and competitive insights.
+Data is the foundation of any successful marketing campaign, as it enables the understanding of customer behavior, market trends, and competitive insights.

 However, the accuracy and reliability of this data depend on how it is collected.